Best Burgers in Melbourne 2022

 The World Loves Melbourne was impressed by the quality of burgers and the overall fun playful vibe of Three One 2 One.
 Get on it!

 And the winner?
-For mine I enjoy Leonards House of Love, Rockwell & Sons, Rockpool Bar and Grill, Tuck Shop Take Away, Huxtaburger, YOMG and Tree of Us as the major standouts, but it's a personal preference.
+For mine I enjoy College Dropout Burgers, Rude Boy Burger, Leonards House of Love, Rockpool Bar and Grill, Tuck Shop Take Away, and YOMG as the major standouts, but it's a personal preference.
 All should be celebrated.